 The Skills Center is for anyone who has a disability.
-We serve people from St. Louis County, St. Louis City, St Charles County, Lincoln County and Warren County
+We serve people from St. Charles, Lincoln, Warren, and St. Louis Counties including the City of St. Louis.

 Can you serve high school students?

-The Skills Center is set up to accommodate students in high school.
-There are funding restrictions by some agencies for students currently enrolled in high school.
-We are currently working with school districts for placement and tuition coverage for 4th or 5th year seniors utilizing the Skills Center.
+Yes, the Skills Center can accommodate students in high school.
+Some agencies have funding restrictions for students, but we are currently working with school districts for placement and tuition coverage for 4th or 5th year seniors.
 Attending a Hiset program is not considered being enrolled in high school.

 Does the student need a diploma and/or Hiset?

-Employers may require that a student of the Skills Center has completed High School or an equivalency prior to employment, but they do not need a diploma or Hiset to enter.
+Employers may require that a student has completed high school or an equivalency prior to employment, but they do not need a diploma or Hiset to enter.